Vegetation management keeps power safe, reliable

 Trees must grow at a distance far enough from conductors where it will not cause harm to individuals or disruption to electrical service.

-In 2018, 15 percent of First Electric’s power interruptions occurred from trees or other vegetation near lines which is a two percent decrease from 2017.
+In 2019, approximately 15 percent of First Electric’s power interruptions occurred from trees or other vegetation near lines.

 “Ideally, the dripline of a mature tree’s canopy should not be within 15 feet on either side of overhead lines or within 10 feet of our underground transformers,” Tim Felty, right-of-way maintenance supervisor said.